 How should Christians view the Book of Mormon?Upon first glance, the Book of Mormon appears rather unthreatening.
 Typically bound in a blue leather cover with the name inscribed in gold it resembles many Bibles.
 In fact, the writing inside shares many principles of biblical doctrine.
 However, it is this very likeness that should raise suspicion.
 Just as a magician distorts reality to capture the audience's attention, the Book of Mormon deceives its readers with a twisted adaptation of the truth, leading them away from and not towards God.

 The Book of Mormon is said to have been discovered and translated by the Mormon prophet Joseph Smith in the early 1800s.
-According to Smith, God and Jesus appeared to him in a vision and told him that the Christian church had been corrupted and they were giving him a new revelation so that he might lead the church back into the truth.
+According to Smith, God the Father and Jesus appeared to him in a vision and told him that the Christian church had been corrupted and they were giving him a new revelation so that he might lead the church back into the truth.
 Later, an angel named Moroni is said to have told him where to find golden tablets inscribed with the revelation.
 Smith claimed he found these tablets buried on a hill in New York.
 The tablets had Egyptian-like symbols which Smith translated into the original Book of Mormon through the use of a seer stone.

 When Mormon (or "Latter-day Saints" or "LDS") missionaries present the Book of Mormon, they explain that feelings prompted by the Holy Ghost and prayer will help a person to accept it as truth.
 They reference Moroni 10:4 from the Book of Mormon: "And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost."
 The Bible does encourage us to ask for wisdom and pray as suggested above.
 However, it also tells us that it is the truth.
 Therefore, let us examine what the Bible says about the claims that Joseph Smith was a prophet anointed by God, the Book of Mormon is inspired scripture, and Mormonism is the true path to salvation.